xmlking/micro-apps/docs/introduction/gitflow-usage.md

     When you’re ready to tag the release and merge it back into `master` and `develop` branches, do this:
     ```bash
     git flow release finish <version-number>
-    # Don't forget to push your tags with
+    # Don't forget to push your tags, run
     git push --all
     git push origin --tags
     ```